Endorsement Procedures

 • Section 11.
 Whenever multiple candidates are nominated in competition for the same endorsement, the Chair shall poll the present members to ascertain who wishes to participate in making an endorsement decision for that office immediately prior to the vote.
 Members who do not respond, or who wish to abstain, shall be excluded from the tally of eligible voters and not considered to be present.

 • Section 12.
-To be endorsed, a candidate must earn the votes of at least two thirds of the members present in the meeting as specified in Section 11 of this rule.
-In the event that multiple candidates for a position earn the votes of at least two thirds of the members present in the meeting as defined in Section 11, the organization shall award a sole endorsement to the candidate with the highest number of approvals.
+To be endorsed, a candidate must earn the votes of at least two thirds of the members voting.
+In the event that multiple candidates for a position earn the votes of at least two thirds of the members voting, the organization shall award a sole endorsement to the candidate with the highest number of approvals.

 • Section 13.
 In the event of a tie for the most approvals, the organization shall hold a runoff vote, with only voters who participated in the previous vote permitted to vote again.
 In the runoff, voters shall be limited to making a single selection, and any candidates who received fewer votes than the tied top vote getters shall be eliminated from consideration.
 The candidate who receives a plurality or majority of the votes in the runoff shall be endorsed.
 Prior to the runoff vote, the Chair shall provide members with an opportunity to debate who should receive the organization’s sole endorsement.
 In the event of another tie, the relevant portions of the procedure described in this section shall be repeated, and an additional runoff vote held.

 • Section 14.
-Because endorsements are not ratings, and because the voters of the 45th District may legally only vote for one individual per position on their ballots, the organization shall have no more than one endorsed candidate for each office in any election.
 Once a candidate has been endorsed for a position, other candidates for that same position shall not be eligible for endorsement unless the organization rescinds the endorsement it previously made for that office.

 • Section 15.
 Votes on endorsement motions must be taken either by raised credentials, raised hands of electronically credentialed members, or through authenticated ballots.
 To be authenticated, a ballot must either be signed or be electronically associated with the name of the member who cast it.
 Paper or electronic ballots shall be designed to allow members to vote for as many candidates as they approve of.
 Following each vote, the secretary or acting secretary shall record the number of votes for each candidate or ballot measure position after the Chair has announced the report of the tally committee.

 • Section 16.
-As set forth in Section 6 of this rule, the Chair may limit debate to a fixed number of statements of a limited time for each nominated candidate and for a position of no endorsement, such as two statements for and against lasting no longer than two minutes each, and appoint a timekeeper to enforce the rules.
+The Chair may limit debate to a fixed number of statements of a limited time for each nominated candidate and for a position of no endorsement, such as two statements for and against lasting no longer than two minutes each, and appoint a timekeeper to enforce the rules.
 When such a debate limitation is in place, motions to terminate debate or call an immediate vote shall be out of order.

 • Section 18.
 Endorsement motions are not amendable, nor may they be tabled; however, consideration of an endorsement for an office or ballot measure may be postponed to a future scheduled meeting, if that meeting will take place before the conclusion of the election in which the office or measure is to be voted upon.